Kreusada/Red-DiscordBot/docs/cog_guides/core.rst

 Sends a DM to a user.

-You can mention the user, provide their name or provide their ID if they are in the current guild.
+You can mention the user, provide their name, or provide their ID if they are in the current guild.
 Otherwise, this command needs a user ID to work.

 To get a user ID, go to Discord's settings and open the 'Appearance' tab.